Panther-Dust22/TikTok-Live-TTS/README.md

+Updates: V5.1
+Fix scrolling for Bad words and reply list (no more limit)
+Add NONE to specials list (so you can set catagorys like friends to not have a voice)
+Audio Glitch on some systems (Increased Buffer size to 4 and latency to 120) Installer Update (Correctly identifies previous install and always updates voice list)
+Nameswap box now has curser (gui glitch meant this did not appear)
+Edit list nameswap boxes now has cursor (same as above)
+Background code updates (just making things run a bit smoother and preparing for future updates)

 Note the BSR injector is no longer bundled with this system.
 Get it from here: https://github.com/Panther-Dust22/TikTok-Beatsaber-bsr-Injector
 for older versions of TTS see releases here https://github.com/Panther-Dust22/TikTok-Live-TTS-BSR-Injector